List of Dutch basketball champions: DBL / BNXT Finals (1978–present)

 In the 1977–78 Eredivisie season, the play-offs were introduced, along with finals which determined the winner of a given DBL season.

 Playoffs finals performances by clubs

+The following table lists all clubs that have won or finished as runners-up in the Dutch League since the introducing of playoff finals.

 Teams in italic are inactive or dissolved.
+Teams in bold indicates clubs that are currently active in the top division.

 Titles by club

+The following table lists all clubs that have won the national championship.
+Seventeen clubs have been crowned Dutch national basketball champions.